shroffsagar/agentic-code-review-and-refinement/README.md

 6. **Trigger a review** by adding the `agentic-review` label to a pull request

+7. **Automatically incorporate review comments** by adding the `agentic-refine` label to a pull request

 ### Future SaaS Offering

 > **Note:** After initial user testing on open source projects, GitHub AI Agent will be launched as a Software-as-a-Service (SaaS) offering.
 This will eliminate the need for local installation and configuration.